bloon-io/bro-sync/README.md

 ## BLOON Read-Only Sync

-A command-line tool for synchronizing, batch downloading the folder you shared through a BLOON sharelink.
+A command-line tool for synchronizing and batch downloading the folder you shared through a BLOON sharelink.

-"Read-Only Sync" means download only, no changes in local will be synchronized to other devices.
+"Read-Only Sync" means download only; no changes in local will be synchronized to other devices.

 The following line shows how to get an ID from a sharelink: